merk/merk.github.com/source/_posts/2012-05-15-a-symfony2-migration-part-1.markdown

 Having chatted with many people about methods for migrating and how to handle which part of the site is handled by which part of the application, legacy or new.
+Below, I'll cover a few basic methods that can be used to cope with setting up a migration environment.

 ### Symfony2 Routing